CartoDB/CartoDB-SQL-API/doc/making_calls.md

 }
 ```

 You can use these errors to help understand your SQL.
-If you encounter errors executing SQL, either through the CARTO Editor, or through the SQL API, it is suggested to Google search the error for independent troubleshooting.
+If you encounter errors executing SQL, either through CARTO Builder, or through the SQL API, it is suggested to Google search the error for independent troubleshooting.

 ## Write data to your CARTO account